|

 Illegal window tints can reduce a driver’s visibility, especially at night or in low-light conditions.
 For example, a tint below the 70% light transmission requirement on front side windows can make it hard to see pedestrians or other vehicles, leading to collisions.
 These accidents often result in injuries like whiplash, broken bones, or even traumatic brain injuries.

-• Can I Sue a Driver with Illegal Window Tints After an Accident?
+Can I File a Claim Against a Driver with Illegal Window Tints After an Accident?

 Victims of accidents caused by illegal window tints may be entitled to compensation for medical bills, lost wages, rehabilitation costs, and pain and suffering.
 For example, if you suffered a spinal injury after a pedestrian accident, our attorneys can help you recover damages to cover surgery and ongoing care.

 California law requires front side windows to allow at least 70% light transmission.
-After an accident, law enforcement may test the tint level, or your attorney can hire an expert to measure it.
+After an accident, law enforcement may test the tint level, or your attorney can hire a professional to measure it.
 If the tint is too dark, it can be used as evidence of negligence in your personal injury claim.

 Speak With a Lawyer From Our Team Today